Report: Homes more affordable in US than in many nations - NewsBreak

 Report: Homes more affordable in US than in many nations

-The most affordable market listed was Pittsburgh, with 2.7 as the “median multiple.
-A multiple of 3.0 and under is considered affordable, while 5.1 and above is considered “severely unaffordable.”
+The most affordable market listed was Pittsburgh, with 2.7 as the “median multiple.”
+The most affordable market listed was Pittsburgh, with 2.7 as the “median multiple.”
+A multiple of 3.0 and under is considered affordable, while 5.1 and above is considered “severely unaffordable.”$18M announced to increase housing opportunities in the Capital Region

 The “median multiple” is a price-to-income ratio, which is the median house price divided by the gross median household income (pre-tax), according to Demographia International.